aws-samples/create-end-to-end-serverless-digital-assistant-for-semantic-search/README.md

 ## Create end-to-end serverless digital assistant for semantic search

-This repository includes samples for the blog post "Create end-to-end serverless digital assistant for semantic search"
+This repository includes samples for the AWS blog "Create end-to-end serverless digital assistant for semantic search"

 ## Security